-What are the ANSI Visibility Standards Classes?
+What are the ANSI Visibility Classes for Safety Vests?

 There are three main classifications of ANSI visibility Standards.
 The class of high-visibility safety vest you choose depends on the intended use of the vest.